Last updated 7th July, 2018

-The reality however, was an almost unbelievable truth that Jennifer, the Pan’s 24-year-old daughter had arranged for her parents to be killed.
-As police investigators followed up on inconsistent statements, confusing evidence and a statement from Hann Pan once he awoke from a coma that he believed his daughter was somehow involved, a tangled web of lies, secret meetings and deadly planning was unearthed.
+he home invasion caused shock and terror in a normally quiet neighborhood leaving residents in fear brutal robbers were randomly targeting family homes in the area.
+The reality, however, was an almost unbelievable truth that Jennifer, the Pan’s 24-year-old daughter had arranged for her parents to be killed.
+As police investigators followed up on inconsistent statements, confusing evidence and a statement from Hann Pan once he awoke from a coma that he believed his daughter was somehow involved, a tangled web of lies, secret meetings, and deadly plans were unearthed.

 Parricide: The Killing of One’s Own Parents